l1siki-dev/okinawa_gametheory/docs/en/01_1._Fake_Tourism/01_We_are_all_lied_to.md

         | 4.
 Others                    | 10,500           | 10% (EST)         | **1,050**    | Intra-base construction and tenant business activities.
 (Gross Business Revenue). |
         | TOTAL                        | 209,200          | **~67%**          | **~140,440** | High Efficiency: Unlike tourism/exports, the majority of this is pure income.     |

-    ??? info "Breakdown of Others."
+    ??? quote "Breakdown of Others."
         | Components                        | Estimated Amount | Profit Efficiency   | Profit       | Note                                                                                 |
         |-----------------------------------|------------------|---------------------|--------------|--------------------------------------------------------------------------------------|
         | 1.
 Pensions (Direct from Outside) | ~245,000         | 100%                | **~245,000** | This is the *majority* of Social Security 411k.
 (Local cities pay the rest).  |
         | 2.
 Property Income                | ~85,000          | 100%                | **~85,000**  | Dividends/Interest from mainland stocks/bonds.                                       |
         | 3.
 Merchandise/Service Exports    | ~110,000         | ~8% (EST)| **~8,800**   | Sugar, Pineapples, Call Centers (Real business revenue).                             |
         | TOTAL                             | 439,544          | **~77%**            | **~338,800** |                                                                                      |
-    ??? info "Estimation of Tourism Profit Margin."
+    ??? quote "Estimation of Tourism Profit Margin."
         **Estimated Profit efficiency: 6.9%**.
         The estimation is what I did for the 2024 data analysis.
 I assumed 2013 had the same breakdown ratio.
         2013 likely had lower efficiency against 2024, due to lower prices.
 So 6.9% is likely higher than the reality.